They Only Kill Their Masters: Production notes

 The movie was filmed from late July to early September, 1972.
 It was the last major film shot on MGM's backlot before it was sold and redeveloped.
 Several former MGM stars accepted supporting roles in the film because it gave them the opportunity to be in the last film shot on the backlot.
+Some scenes were filmed on the "Carvel Street" used to make the Andy Hardy films.
+Film cast member Ann Rutherford had been in 17 of the Hardy pictures.

 Other scenes were filmed at the Paradise Cove Pier, Paradise Cove in Malibu, California.
 Two years later, when Garner starred in the television series The Rockford Files, Rockford's trailer was also located at Paradise Cove.

 The small town police chief concept and its main character Abel Marsh were reworked several times by writer Lane Slate.
 The first attempt followed a year later with Isn't It Shocking?, starring Alan Alda as similar character Dan Barnes and the setting relocated to rural New England, though filmed in Oregon.
 1974 brought a similar character named Sam McNeill (Andy Griffith) in Winter Kill, intended as the pilot for a series set in a California mountain resort.
 Griffith tried again in 1975 with the short-lived TV series Adams of Eagle Lake, which lasted two episodes; the character was renamed Sam Adams.
 Two more reworkings followed in 1976 and 1977 starring Griffith, with the character's name restored to Abel Marsh: The Girl in the Empty Grave and Deadly Game.